vbrandl/HSP1-Report/report.md

 	The damping factor describes the probability, that the person clicking on links will continue at any step.
 	In our implementation of the Page Rank algorithm we don't have to take into account that there is a probability that nodes won't communicate with each other.
     Because of that the damping Factor can be set to 1.

+	In a P2P botnet, a bot that is known by many bots has a higher rank because of the amount of predecessors.
+The longer a bot is in a botnet the bigger its popularity.
+Sensors are among the most responsive nodes in a botnet.
+	Therefore they cannot be distinguished from other popular nodes.
+However, the edge-weights on outgoing edges should differ significantly between sensor nodes because they have none or few outgoing edges.

 * SensorRank:
-    based on page rank
+    Using the original Page Rank algorithm is not effective in P2P botnets because of churn.
+Unpopular bots may receive a high edge-weight if it has few high-ranked predecessors in combination with very few successors.
+	Therefore in the Sensor Rank algorithm we normalize the edge-weight of a node v by multiplying it with the fraction of predecessors over the total population.

     $$
     SensorRank_v = edge-weight_v \times \frac{pred_v}{V}
     $$

+	The Sensor Rank represents the fraction of a bot's Page Rank that is equally distributed among its neigbours.

 * sensor buster
+    Sensor Buster utilizes the Strongly Connected Component (SCC) connectivity metric.
+P2P botnets want a strong connectivity between their bots to prevent segmentation.
+As a result a main SCC is formed.
+A sensor would not be part of this main SCC because it will not have any bots as its successors and because of that no path from the sensor back to the SCC.
-    find weakly connected components in the graph since the sensors should have many incoming but few to none outgoing edges with makes them a single component
+	Therefore, all nodes that are not included in the main SCC are most likely sensors. find weakly connected components in the graph since the sensors should have many incoming but few to none outgoing edges with makes them a single component

     While monitoring a P2P botnet requires the sensor to be part of the network, at the same time one does not want to help the network in any malicious activity.
 	Therefore sensors will accept incoming connections but neither execute commands by the botmaster, nor reply accurratly to neigbourhood list requests.
 This behaviour results in the disconnected graph component.

 ### Requirements